eprbell/rp2/README.md

 * out (sell, gift, donate),
 * intra (move across accounts).

-It then calculates long/short capital gains, cost bases, balances, average price, in/out lot relationships and fractions and generates output spreadsheets.
+It then calculates long/short capital gains, cost bases, balances, average price, in/out lot relationships and fractions, using high-precision math, and generates output spreadsheets.
 It supports the FIFO accounting method.

 RP2 prioritizes user privacy: it stores crypto transaction information locally on the user's computer and doesn't send transaction information anywhere else.